 The depth of source environment understanding that comes with comprehensive assessment and visibility is directly related to an organisation’s ability to plan for and implement successful maintenance and modernisation strategies.
 This means that CIOs, Enterprise Architects and Developers can focus on areas in need of particular concentration.

 “Once you do the pre-work – and that’s why I stress that assessment so much – the build is easy… we found languages that nobody knows anymore, so it was critical information and reduced the cost and the scope of the project greatly.”
 Marc Rubel, Director of Application Development at GE Capital

-If you’re interested in learning more, register for our on-demand webinar ‘Know the details, reduce the risk: How to begin your mainframe modernisation journey’.
-Supported by real-life case study examples, we will share a full breakdown of our Automated Assessment service and insight into the technology as a first step towards legacy modernisation; with a live Q&A session at the end.
+If you’re interested in learning more, watch our on-demand webinar ‘Know the details, reduce the risk: How to begin your mainframe modernisation journey’.
+Supported by real-life case study examples, we share a full breakdown of our Automated Assessment service and insight into the technology as a first step towards legacy modernisation; with a live Q&A session at the end.